Are you regularly letting go of that which no longer serves you?

 How many times are you going to journal about this?
 How many times will you write this on a piece of paper and then burn it, only to find it has reared up its ugly head again later?
 Maybe even done two years of therapy – I know I did!

-One of the problems we face in modern society is that we only want to feel the good – not the bad.
-So we are constantly looking for the blue pill.
-Trying to move on quickly, without having experienced the hurt and the pain!
+One of the problems we face in modern society is that we only want to feel good – not the bad.
+So we are constantly looking for the little pill that allows us to move on, without experiencing the hurt and the pain!

 Ask yourself this:

 Have I carried this long enough?
 Am I ready to let it go?

 To reclaim my power – instead of being powerless!